libxmq/xmq/README.md

 year   = digit, digit, digit, digit.
 ```

-Then you run `xmq --ixml=dates.ixml -i '22 November 2024'`
+Then you run `xmq dates.ixml -i '22 November 2024'`
 and you will get the output:
 ```
 date {